 The console unit has four buttons on it, which are Mode, Set, Reset, and Recovery.
 The Mode button allows you to enter the unit’s setup mode.
 The Set button gives you the possibility to select goals for time, distance, and calories burned.

 The Reset button clears all the values on the unit to zero.
 The Recover button gives you allows checking your level of fitness at the end of your workout.
 To do so, it measures the amount of time it takes your pulse to reach normal parameters.

 The bike’s console unit is battery powered.
 It requires two AAA batteries, which (are included).
 It starts up when you begin pedaling, and also shuts down automatically if it doesn’t detect any activity on the bike for several minutes.

-In terms of other accessories, it has a dual bottle holder which attaches to the handlebar.
+In terms of other accessories, it has a dual bottle holder that attaches to the handlebar.
 Furthermore, this exercise bike also includes a set of small dumbbells, similar to the ones included with the Pooboo D770 Pro Spin Bike.
 The dumbbells weigh 2.5 lbs (1 kg) each and have a layer of urethane material covering them.
 They store on the rear part of the seat.

 LD-501 Assembly and Maintenance

 The bike does require some assembly, but the main drive and resistance parts are already attached to the mainframe.
 You only have to add the two base bars, the seat post, the saddle, the handlebar post, the handlebar, the console, and the pedals.